-Most of the students attending Goldwyn have medical diagnoses which may include Attention Deficit Hyperactivity Disorder, or Oppositional Defiant Disorder.
+Most of the students attending Goldwyn have a diagnosis of Attention Deficit Hyperactivity Disorder, Conduct Disorder and/or Oppositional Defiant Disorder.
 In addition, many students have other types of need, including but not limited to:

 - Autistic Spectrum Condition, including Asperger's Syndrome.

 - Speech and Language Needs.

+- Specific Learning Difficulties, such as Dyslexia, Dyscalculia or Dyspraxia.

 - Attachment Difficulties.

 - Post-Traumatic Stress Disorder.